 In 1982, Bruce’s wife Pam started doing EBD’s invoicing on the IBM computer at home.
 She also owned and operated a flower shop in Stonewall, Manitoba until 1999 when she decided to focus on the shop full time.

-Pam recently started a freight forwarding business, Precision Freight Systems Inc. (www.precisionfreight.com).
+Pam also owns a freight forwarding business, Precision Freight Systems Inc. (www.precisionfreight.com).
 Precision Freight Systems has grown to employ seven freight forwarding specialists and ships internationally.

 For more information about our company and our services, and to schedule your next shipping job, contact us today.